 They are Meredith Gadsby, associate professor of Africana Studies and Comparative American Studies, Oberlin College and Conservatory; Paula Giddings, Elizabeth A. Woodson Professor Emerita of Africana Studies, Smith College; Tayari Jones, author of four novels, including "An American Marriage" and current A.D.
 White Professor at Large; Eleanor Traylor, professor and chair emerita, Department of English, Howard University; and Dominique Bourgois, former editor at the French publishing company Christian Bourgois Éditeur.

 The film, “The Pieces I Am,” will be available free for on-demand screening to a limited number of viewers the week of Feb.
 13-20, with a live discussion of the movie scheduled for 4 p.m.
 Feb.
-20. Check the Cinemapolis site for more details coming soon here.
+20. Watch the talkback on Facebook.

 All of these events are part of the College of Arts & Sciences’ Arts Unplugged series, which brings artistic, scientific and creative works into the public sphere for discussion and inspiration.